bespinian/serverless-testing-workshop/README.md

 1. Read up on [`serverless-http`](https://github.com/dougmoscrop/serverless-http) and understand how it works
 1. Check out the example application in [local-testing](./local-testing) and investigate how it uses the serverless-http framework
 1. Run the application locally by running `npm install` and then `npm start`
-1. Send an HTTP request to the app (e.g. using `curl localhost:8080`)
+1. Send an HTTP request to the app (e.g., using `curl localhost:8080`)
 1. Deploy the app to AWS Lambda and hook it up with API Gateway.
 1. Research how you could do something similar with the web framework and programming language of your choice